Skip to content

 The results of subcision depend on several factors, including:

-• Combination with other acne scar treatments, such as lasers or collagen-stimulating injections, which generally enhance the results.
+• Combination with other treatments such as laser resurfacing or collagen-stimulating injections

 ***Results vary by individual*** ***No Photoshop used to edit scars***